 Through our kidney transplant program, our transplant coordinators will guide you through your transplant journey.
-Your transplant coordinators will work with you and your family during the entire process — from helping you get on the wait list to monitoring your progress after you receive your new kidney.
+Your transplant coordinators will work with you and your family during the entire process — from helping you get on the waiting list to monitoring your progress after you receive your new kidney.

 We’re here to help you find a donor as soon as possible, because we know how important it is to get back to your friends and family — and your everyday life.